May 24th, 2019

 "Yoshikata Yoda, a lifelong collaborator of Mizoguchi and a writer on the second and third films of the trilogy, admits that he could not successfully dramatize these heroines in his screenplays.
 Yoda also believes that Mizoguchi did not really understand postwar democracy, probably because he was too concerned with trying to transform himself to catch up with the changing times: 'At the historical moment at the end of the war, Mizoguchi was at a loss.
 He was in the middle of a slump in his career, too....
 He could not understand postwar democracy, and because the world was drastically changing, he was probably obsessed about changing himself too....
 Finally, he realized that he could not grasp anything.'"
 (Kyoko Hirano, "Women's Liberation")

-Working with "the best cinematographers in film history" as well as Tanaka, "an actress of unimaginable resources," Mizoguchi—said filmmaker Paulo Rocha in a 2000 interview—possessed "expressive means, at all levels that the West does not possess, not even in its dreams."
+Working with "the best cinematographers in film history" and Tanaka, "an actress of unimaginable resources," Mizoguchi—said filmmaker Paulo Rocha in a 2000 interview—possessed "expressive means, at all levels that the West does not possess, not even in its wildest dreams."

-"(Every image in Mizoguchi is) at the same time an observation of the world, a documentary truth on the external world—hard, cruel, binding—and a reflection of an inner world, which is to say an emotional repercussion of the painful feelings experienced by the characters, victims of this reality which tortures them tirelessly."
+"(Every image in Mizoguchi is) at the same time an observation of the world, a documentary truth of the external world—hard, cruel, binding—and a reflection of an inner world, which is to say an emotional repercussion of the painful feelings experienced by the characters, the victims of this reality which tortures them ceaselessly."
 (Jean Douchet)

 To read screenwriter Yoshikata Yoda's recollections of working on MY LOVE IS BURNING, newly translated to English from the book SOUVENIRS DE KENJI MIZOGUCHI (MEMORIES OF MIZOGUCHI), as well as Mizoguchi's remarks on the film, see HERE.